fabiantoth/itt/README.md

 /* [ [ 0, 0 ], [ 1, 1 ], [ 4, 8 ], [ 9, 27 ], [ 16, 64 ] ] */
 ```

 **Note:** This method caches some elements of this iterator.
-As any derived iterator advances, new elements are cached, and once every derived iterator has been iterated past an element, that element is discarded.
+As any derived iterator advances, new elements are cached, and once every derived iterator has advanced past an element, that element is discarded.